-- 1. When an ECS operator has made a decision to cease operations, a letter must be sent to the School Finance Branch, Alberta Education notifying them of their decision, with a copy to the appropriate Zone Services Branch.
+- When the ECS operator has made a decision to cease operations, a letter must be sent to the School Accreditation and Disputes Resolution Branch notifying them of their decision.
 The letter must also include a copy of the board motion to cease operations, made at a duly called meeting of the board. - 2.
-Both parties must sign an agreement/contract for the transfer of the ECS operator's assets and liabilities to the other ECS operator and submit the document to the Financial Reporting and Accountability Branch, Alberta Education by November 30. - 3.
-An Audited Financial Statement (AFS) must be prepared for the final year of operation or portion thereof and submitted to the Financial Reporting and Accountability Branch, Alberta Education by November 30 following the school year that operations ceased. - 4.
-Prepare an inventory schedule of all assets/liabilities transferred on the date operations ceased and have it signed by officials of the ECS operator accepting the transfer. - 5.
-Notify Alberta Government Services, Corporate Registry of the effective date on which the society will be dissolved. - 6.
-If an ECS operator ceases operations during the school year, unexpended fees paid by parents for the year, should be returned to the parents from the operating surplus of that school year. - 7.
+When the ECS operator has agreed to allow another ECS operator to take over the program, both parties must sign an agreement for the transfer of the ECS operator's assets and liabilities to the other ECS operator.
+The agreement should also include an inventory schedule of all assets/liabilities to be transferred and signed by officials of the ECS operator accepting the transfer.
+The ECS operator must submit the agreement to the Financial Reporting and Accountability Branch, Alberta Education within 90 days of the signing of the agreement but not later than November 30 following the school year that operations ceased. - 3.
+The ECS operator must prepare an Audited Financial Statement (AFS) for the final year of operation or portion thereof and submit it to the Financial Reporting and Accountability Branch, Alberta Education by November 30 following the school year that operations ceased. - 4.
+If an ECS operator ceases operations during the school year, unexpended fees paid by parents for the year, should be returned to the parents. - 5.
 When the ECS operator ceases operation but does not transfer the assets and liabilities to another ECS operator, the final AFS will be reviewed and the accumulated surplus, if any, will be pro-rated by Alberta Education.
 The portion of the surplus to be returned to Alberta Education will be calculated on the ratio of Alberta Education's contribution to the total revenue of the ECS program over the final three years of operation.
-The amount payable to Alberta Education will be communicated by letter from the Director of the School Branch. - 8.
-Whenever possible, any capital assets and supplies should be transferred to another ECS operator.
-The disposition of the operating surplus and capital assets not returned to Alberta Education should be approved at a meeting of the society members of the operator ceasing operations.
+The amount payable to Alberta Education will be communicated by letter from the Director of the School Finance Branch. - 6.
+The ECS operator should also ensure that they notify Service Alberta, Corporate Registry of the effective date on which the society is dissolved. - 7.
+An ECS operator, who ceases operations and does not enter into an agreement with another ECS operator, should sell their assets or make arrangements with Alberta Education to transfer the capital assets and supplies to another ECS operator in their area.